-14 SAUDI ARABIAN MEN AT IMMINENT RISK OF EXECUTION
+14 SAUDI ARABIAN MEN COULD FACE EXECUTION

-Fourteen Saudi Arabian men are at imminent risk of execution after their families learned on 23 July that the Supreme Court has ratified their death sentences.
-On 1 June 2016, the men were sentenced to death penalty after a grossly unfair trial based on "confessions" they said were obtained under torture.
+The families of 14 Saudi Arabian men sentenced to death fear that they are at risk of execution after they were transferred to Riyadh on 15 July.
+The men were sentenced to death on 1 June 2016 after a grossly unfair trial based on "confessions" they said were obtained under torture.

-Hussein al-Rabi', Abdullah al-Tureif, Hussein al-Mosallem, Mohamed al-Naser, Mustafa al-Darwish, Fadel Labbad, Sa'id al-Sakafi, Salman al-Qureish, Mujtaba al-Suweyket, Munir al-Adam, Abdullah al-Asreeh, Ahmad al-Darwish, Abdulaziz al-Sahwi, and Ahmad al-Rab'i have had their death sentences upheld by the Supreme Court in Riyadh.
-Due to the lack of information surrounding the judicial process in Saudi Arabia, it is only when the families of some of the men finally managed to get through to the Specialized Criminal Court (SCC), on 23 July by phone, that they learned the sentences of their relatives had been upheld.
-This means that the 14 men could be executed as soon as the King ratifies the sentences.
-The ratification process is secretive and could happen at any time.
-On 15 July, the 14 men were transferred to the capital Riyadh without prior notice.
+Hussein al-Rabi', Abdullah al-Tureif, Hussein al-Mosallem, Mohamed al-Naser, Mustafa al-Darwish, Fadel Labbad, Sa'id al-Sakafi, Salman al-Qureish, Mujtaba al-Suweyket, Munir al-Adam, Abdullah al-Asreeh, Ahmad al-Darwish, Abdulaziz al-Sahwi, and Ahmad al-Rab'i were transferred from Dammam in Saudi Arabia's Eastern Province to the capital, Riyadh, on 15 July without prior notice.
+It is unclear whether their sentences have been upheld by the Supreme Court and ratified by the King rendering their execution imminent.
+In light of the opacity under which the Saudi Arabian judicial system operates and the latest transfer to Riyadh, the families of the 14 men have serious fears that the execution of their relatives might be imminent.

-The 14 men were sentenced to death on 1 June 2016, following a grossly unfair mass trial of 24 Saudi Arabian Shi'a Muslims.
+The 14 men were sentenced to death on 1 June 2016 by the Specialized Criminal Court (SCC) in Riyadh, following a grossly unfair mass trial of 24 Saudi Arabian Shi'a Muslims.
+Between 25 and 28 May, the families of some of the men learned that the death sentences for the whole group of 14 had been upheld by the SCC's Court of Appeal when they called the court to ask for information.
 They were found guilty of violent offences related to their alleged participation in anti-government demonstrations in Saudi Arabia's Shi'a majority Eastern Province between 2011 and 2012.
 They were convicted of a range of charges that included "armed rebellion against the ruler" by among other things "participating in shooting at security personnel, security vehicles", "preparing and using Molotov Cocktail bombs", "theft and armed robbery" and "inciting chaos, organizing and participating in riots".

-Court documents show that the 14 men were subjected to prolonged pre-trial detention and the men alleged they had been tortured and ill-treated during their interrogation to extract their "confessions".
+Court documents show that the 14 men were subjected to prolonged pre-trial detention and had been tortured and ill-treated during their interrogation to extract their "confessions".
 However, the judge failed to order investigations into their allegations.
 The SCC appears to have largely based its decision on these "confessions".

-Please write immediately in Arabic, English or your own language:
+Please write immediately in English, Arabic or your own language:

-- Urging the Saudi Arabian authorities to halt the execution of the 14 men and quash their conviction, given grave concerns about the fairness of the trial, to retry them in line with international fair trial standards without recourse to the death penalty; - Calling on them to order a prompt, impartial, independent and effective investigation into the allegations of torture and other ill-treatment; - Urging them to immediately establish an official moratorium on executions with a view to abolishing the death penalty in Saudi Arabia.
+- Urging the Saudi Arabian authorities to quash the conviction of the 14 men, given grave concerns about the fairness of the trial, to retry them in line with international fair trial standards without recourse to the death penalty; - Calling on them to order a prompt, impartial, independent and effective investigation into the allegations of torture and other ill-treatment; - Urging them to immediately establish an official moratorium on executions with a view to abolishing the death penalty in Saudi Arabia.

-PLEASE SEND APPEALS BEFORE 4 SEPTEMBER 2017 TO:
+PLEASE SEND APPEALS BEFORE 1 SEPTEMBER 2017 TO:

-King and Prime Minister His Majesty King Salman bin Abdul Aziz Al Saud
+King and Prime Minister

+His Majesty King Salman bin Abdul Aziz

+Al Saud

-The Custodian of the two Holy Mosques Office of His Majesty the King Royal Court, Riyadh Kingdom of Saudi Arabia Fax: (via Ministry of Interior) +966 11 403 3125 (please keep trying)
+The Custodian of the two Holy Mosques

+Office of His Majesty the King

+Royal Court, Riyadh

+Kingdom of Saudi Arabia

+Fax: (via Ministry of Interior)

++966 11 403 3125 (please keep trying)